archit0712/contact-manager/README.md

 - Implement update functionality for contacts.
 - Add pagination for retrieving large datasets in the backend.
 - Integrate authentication for secure access to endpoints.

----

-## Running Tests
-To be implemented in the next iteration.

----

-## License
-This project is licensed under the MIT License.
-Feel free to use and modify it as per your needs.